 - Meaningful representation of

 - Geographic diversity

 - Rural communities (see definition in Mandatory Supplemental Guidance)

-- Single and multi-state programs

-- Faith- based organizations

 - CNCS Notice Priorities representation

 - Focus area representation

 - Moderate and Strong evidence levels

 - Program models that demonstrate a new approach to solving a community problem based on thorough review of existing research and evaluation about existing approaches to the problem

 Based on the evaluation of these strategic considerations, applications may be selected for funding over applications with a greater degree of alignment with the review criteria.
-In selecting applicants to receive awards under this Notice, the Chief Executive Officer will endeavor to include a diverse portfolio of applications based on staff evaluations, recommendations, priorities, and strategic considerations.
+In selecting applicants to receive awards under this Notice, the Chief Executive Officer will endeavor to include a diverse portfolio of applications based on staff evaluations, priorities, and strategic considerations.